datahop/docs-website/docs/datahop_version.md

 ### Synopsis

-"The commend is used to get cli version"
+This command is used to get cli version

 ```